-Today the estate features a hillside vineyard that welcomes you upon arrival, a luxury Inn, unique event venues, an award-winning winery and tasting room, a distillery, a farm-to-table café, equestrian facility, and hiking trails.
+Today the estate features a hillside vineyard that welcomes you upon arrival, a luxury Inn, unique event venues, an award-winning winery and tasting room, a distillery, a farm-to-table café, an equestrian facility, and hiking trails.

 Our region is fast becoming recognized for producing fine wines.
 Liquor.com named Leelanau Peninsula one of the 8 Stunning Wine Regions to Discover in 2017.
 The “lake effect” climate enables the growth of classic vinifera grape varieties such as Chardonnay, Riesling, Cabernet Franc, and Pinot Noir.
 Black Star Farms varietal wines are regionally expressive and of high character.
 Our fruit is sourced from both the proprietor’s vineyards and our local grower partners on Leelanau and Old Mission Peninsulas.
 This diversity allows us to obtain consistent quality across vintages.
 Our wines reflect this quality, from the premium Arcturos label to our sparkling and fruit wines, and represent the best efforts of our skilled winemaking team.

-Black Star Farms Mission: To create a destination experience with world class standards in which visitors and guests are provided with artisan products and services in a fun and educational environment.
+Black Star Farms Mission: To create a destination experience with world-class standards in which visitors and guests are provided with artisan products and services in a fun and educational environment.

-Our Values: In all instances, demonstrate high morals, ethics and humility.
+Our Values: In all instances, demonstrate high morals, ethics, and humility.
 Exhibit a servant’s heart.

 “It’s hard to argue with a great business plan, incredible wine, attention to detail and a sense of Michigan pride.”